CitadelCore/ValveKeyValue/README.md

 Differences:
 - Different code style and refactorings
 - Support for VBKV (Valve Binary KeyValues)
-- Support for deserialising KvCollectionValue to an object
+- Support for deserialising KvCollectionValue to a class and back
+- Support for deserialising comma separated arrays and back
+- Support for compacted brackets and quotation marks which handle escaped quotations properly